A potelyt.com – Photography & Imaging Resources

 It is notable that the RX1R II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

-The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
+Both the G1X Mark II and the RX1R II have been discontinued, but can regularly be found used on ebay.
+The G1X Mark II was replaced by the Canon G1 X Mark III, while the RX1R II does not have a direct successor.
 Further information on the features and operation of the G1X Mark II and RX1R II can be found, respectively, in the Canon G1 X Mark II Manual (free pdf) or the online Sony RX1R II Manual.

 Review summary